xarala221/my-gatsby-blog/content/blog/security-how-to-secure-your-vps-server.md

 title: 'Security: How to secure your VPS server'
 description: In this post i will show you how the easiest way to secure your vps server.
 ---

 A virtual private server (VPS) is a virtual machine sold as a service by an Internet hosting service.
 The virtual dedicated server (VDS) also has a similar meaning.

 > Wikipedia

 In the modern world, It's impossible to feel 100% secure and safe, vulnerabilities are everywhere.

-The security industry is one of the fastest growing industries in the world today, every day compagnies complain about hacking or some security issue, what every the size of your company you must be conscience about hacking and hacker.
+The security industry is one of the fastest growing industries in the world today, every day compagnies complain about hacking or some security issue, what ever the size of your company you must be conscience about hacking and hacker.
 In this modern age, security is very important.

 Security should be one of your priorities, physics and logics.

 In this article i will share with you some tips to secure your VPS server.

-## Upgrade your system
+## 1- Upgrade your system

 Three reason to upgrade your system